hallpaz/3dsystems20/docs/index.md

 **Deforming a paraboloid into a hiperboloid (modified with a peak)**

 ### Conclusion
-The PyTorch3D mesh data structure
+The PyTorch3D mesh data structure does not present any unexpected challenges if you want to work with a single mesh.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzEwMDM3NTE5LC0xMjUxMTk5MDUzLDkyNz
+eyJoaXN0b3J5IjpbLTU1MTAzMTI5NSwtMTI1MTE5OTA1Myw5Mj
-AxMTI4NCwtMTI4NDk5MDMzNCwxNzQxNDMxODA1LC0xMTc0MjM5
+cwMTEyODQsLTEyODQ5OTAzMzQsMTc0MTQzMTgwNSwtMTE3NDIz
-NTMxLC0xNDM0NDEwNjM0LC01NDI0ODYzMTEsLTEzODE1NzA0Mz
+OTUzMSwtMTQzNDQxMDYzNCwtNTQyNDg2MzExLC0xMzgxNTcwND
-EsMTQyNjQ1NjY5LC0xNjA1MTYxMTQ4LC0xOTM4NTMwMzk4LDEx
+MxLDE0MjY0NTY2OSwtMTYwNTE2MTE0OCwtMTkzODUzMDM5OCwx
-OTI2MDU3MTVdfQ==
+MTkyNjA1NzE1XX0=
 -->